 - 1. The dat argument is both input and output, and its value may be changed even on processes different from the final result destination. - 2.
-When splitting the operation in two calls, the dat argument must not be accessed between calls:
+The mode argument can be built with the bitwise IOR() operator; in the following example, the argument is forcing immediate completion, hence the request argument needs not be specified:

 '''

 call psb_amx(ctxt,dat,mode=psb_collective_start,&

 & request=amx_request)

-.....
+..... !
+Do not access dat

 call psb_amx(ctxt,dat,mode=psb_collective_end,&

 & request=amx_request)

 '''